Valuable 2023 Quarter Errors, Mint Marks, Die Cracks and Their Values

 January 2025: Shipping Begins

-U.S. Mint Authorized Purchasers
+What and Who are U.S. Mint Authorized Purchasers?

-These Authorized Purchasers (APs) serve as wholesalers between the U.S. Mint and the general public, helping distribute coins like the American Silver Eagle, American Gold Eagle, American Platinum Eagle, and other bullion products to the retail market.
+These Authorized Purchasers (APs) act as wholesalers between the U.S. Mint and the general public, helping distribute coins like the American Silver Eagle, American Gold Eagle, American Platinum Eagle, and other bullion products to the retail market.

 Becoming a U.S. Mint Authorized Purchaser involves meeting stringent criteria, such as financial standards to ensure they have the capacity to buy and distribute large quantities of bullion.